ryancat/selenium-webdriver-runner/README.md

 # Selenium Webdriver Runner

 ## What is this
-This is a demo on how to setup selenium tests with it's webdriverjs library from scratch.
+This is a demo on how to setup selenium tests with the official [selenium-webdriver](https://github.com/SeleniumHQ/selenium) library from scratch.
 The package also provide an nodejs executable runner for those who just want to try it out.
 This example includes the following:

 - A Todo app as the application to test for (more demo may be added in the future)
 - A config file to define your tests properties